 One excellent way to get some idea of work in the national security arena is through an internship in one of the government agencies - either in the Washington Metropolitan area or somewhere else around the nation.
 Many agencies offer internships, be they summer-only programs, graduate school part-time programs, or even programs lasting a year or longer.
-The Office of the Director of National Intelligence (ODNI), however, does not.
 Internships, and the opportunity for networking that they provide, can be an effective means to get a foot in the door, gain some experience, and see what working in the government is all about.
 Some of these internships require a security clearance, although usually not a top-level one.
 Such clearances can provide a head start in what is usually a long process.
 The AFIO website (www.afio.com) lists some useful guidance regarding security clearances under the link to "Careers."

 Another avenue to national security work is through employment with one of the many contractors who supply services to the government.
-Most of these companies require security clearances, and even if you start with the lowest clearance-confidential-it is quite possible to work your way up to secret and top secret.
+Most of these companies require security clearances, and even if you start with the lowest clearance-confidential-it is quite possible to work your way up to Secret and Top Secret.
 Many employees of contracting companies work within government spaces, affording a close look of what a government position might entail.

-"I'm looking for a career that won't be obsolete before my student loan is paid off."
+"I'm looking for a career that won't be obsolete before my student loans are paid off"

 Analysts typically spend much of their careers in the United States, mainly, but not exclusively, in the Washington, DC area.
 Some collection agencies, however, are dispersing parts of their workforce to installations in various states around the country.
-That said, most analysts will get the opportunity to travel overseas on tours of temporary duty (TDY), varying from a few days to a few years (for example: the Analyst-in-Embassy program).
+That said, most analysts will get the opportunity to travel overseas on tours of temporary duty (TDY), varying from a few days to a few years.
 Furthermore, the growing need for support to military operations has greatly expanded the presence of intelligence officers in theater and near the battlefield.
 Many analysts can apply for advanced degrees sponsored by their agency in the IC.
 There are also many opportunities for analysts from one agency to rotate to another agency for a tour of one to two years.